CooperCodeComposer/StarDrawing-ObjC/README.md

 # StarDrawing-ObjC
-Add demo using Core Animation and drawing with UIBezierPath
+App demo using Core Animation and drawing with UIBezierPath

 - Xcode 7.3